freenas/freenas-docs/userguide/storage.rst

 ^^^^^^^^^^

 .. note:: %brand% uses `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__
    full disk encryption for ZFS volumes.
 This type of encryption is primarily intended to protect data against the risks of data being read or copied when the system is powered down, when the pool is locked, or when disks are physically stolen.

    Because data cannot be read without the key, encrypted disks containing sensitive data can be safely removed, reused, or discarded without secure wiping or physical destruction of the media.

-  This encryption method is **not** designed to protect against unauthorized software access when the pool is already unlocked.
+   This encryption method is **not** designed to protect against unauthorized software access when the volume is already unlocked.
 Before sensitive data is stored on the system, ensure that only authorized users have access to the |web-ui| and that permissions with appropriate restrictions are set on shares.

-In %brand%, entire disks and pools are encrypted, not individual filesystems.
-Each disk in an encrypted pool contains an unencrypted partition table identifying the organization of data on the disk followed by one or more encrypted data partitions.
-Pools can be unlocked by the system at startup, or manually by an authorized user if unlocking at startup is disabled.
+In %brand%, entire disks and volumes are encrypted, not individual filesystems.
+Each disk in an encrypted volume has an unencrypted partition table identifying the organization of data on the disk followed by one or more encrypted data partitions.
+Volumes can be unlocked by the system at startup, or manually by an authorized user if unlocking at startup is disabled.

-Data is decrypted when read from encrypted pools, and encrypted before writing.

-Encrypted pools are unmounted and locked when the system shuts down, or manually by an authorized user.
+Encrypted volumes are unmounted and locked when the system shuts down, or manually by an authorized user.

 The built-in encryption on :ref:`Self-Encrypting Drives` (SED) can also be used.
 This encrypts everything on the drive, including the partition table.

-It is important to understand the details when considering whether encrypting a pool is right for the intended use:
+It is important to understand the details when considering whether encrypting a volume is right for the intended use:

 * %brand% encryption differs from the encryption used in Oracle's proprietary version of ZFS.
-To convert between these formats, both pools must be unlocked, and the data copied between them.
+  To convert between these formats, both volumes must be unlocked, and the data copied between them.

 * When discarding disks that still contain encrypted sensitive data,